unix/func/docs/command.md

 }
 ```

 After adding some information to your class `Version`, it will be triggered when `--version` and `-v`.

 This is very simple, `-v` is its alias.

 The func allows you to create aliases for any command.
 if it is an alias for the `Option` command, only a `-` is required to use it, which is also standard.

 ## Create Sub-options

-You may be dep into thinking after completing the `tools test` command.
-If I need to add a subcommand based on this command, how I will do.
-I will do it like `tools test --help`.
-In fact, inside the func, a decorator `SubOptions` is also ready for you:
+Inside the func, a decorator `SubOptions` is also ready for you to implement this type of command `tools test --help`:

 ```ts
 @Command({